 Divide 300g sweet pastry into 10 round balls (30g each).

 Place a sweet pastry ball on a tart mould.
 The tart mould is 3″ in diameter.
 Using both hands, turn the mould while pressing down the pastry ball and spread it to the side.
-If you’ve seen people making egg tart in the kitchen shop, then you will know how to do it.
+If you’ve seen people making egg tarts in the kitchen shop, then you will know how to do it.
 I’m showing one hand here because I need to hold the camera.

 Press until the edges and make it flat around the edge.
 Repeat for the remaining tart moulds.